microsoft/Recognizers-Text/README.md

 https://www.npmjs.com/~recognizers.text

 Contributions are greatly welcome!
 Both for fixes and extensions in the currently supported languages and for expansion to new ones.
-Especially for Japanese, Korean, and Dutch.
+Especially for Japanese, Italian, Korean, and Dutch.

 # Contributing